joeyklee/emoji-map-generator/README.md

 With: Joey Lee (tw: @leejoeyk)

 About:
 Let's Make Emoji Maps!
 Emojis are an expressive (and fun) means of representing emotions and actions as well as physical features.
-There's plenty of great examples of people using emojis in maps like the Emoji Weather Maps (https://blog.darksky.net/emoji-maps/) or the Emoji Atlas (https://twitter.com/emojiatlas?lang=de), all of which use emojis as a way to symbolize various things in geography.
+There's plenty of great examples of people using emojis in maps like the Emoji Weather Maps (https://blog.darksky.net/emoji-maps/), the Emoji Atlas (https://twitter.com/emojiatlas?lang=de) or the emoji maps by @nerik (https://nerik.github.io/Leaflet.Emoji/#emoji_nyc), all of which use emojis as a way to symbolize various things in geography.
 In this workshop, we will use emoji mapping as a way to explore some new ways of representing space as well as some concepts around data processing (e.g. pixel matching!).

 This workshop will be a fun evening of tweaking code and creating emoji maps that mean something different for each of us.
 I'd ❤️ to 👀 you!